steffenmllr/docker-influxdb-speedtest/Readme.md

 # docker-influxdb-speedtest
-> Runs speedtest-net and fast.com speed test and pushs it into a influxdb, every 30mmin
+> Runs speedtest-net and fast.com speed test and pushs it into a influxdb

 ## Automated Build